ydreiz/lesson-c-todo/README.md

 - [x] Toggle todo status (done/not done)
 - [x] Delete todos by ID
 - [x] Save todo list to `todos.txt` and load on startup
+- [x] Filter todos by status (done/not done)
+- [x] Sort todos by ID, status and title (case-insensitive)
+- [x] Minimalistic, framework-free test runner for core logic (see TESTING below)
 - [x] Simple text menu interface
-- [x] Minimalistic, framework-free test runner for core logic (see TESTING below)
-- [x] Filter todos by status (done/not done)
 - [ ] No support for subtodo, categories, or deadlines — intentionally omitted for focus on the basics

 ---